 - 3.17 Increasing income is the other key lever to improve financial performance.
-The Council is pursuing a number of routes to do this: - 3.18 Transfer of HRA Assets to the General Fund: The Council's Cabinet has recommended to Council the transfer of a number of Investment Properties from the Housing Revenue Account which will align income with management of the assets and increase annual income to the General Fund by £0.17M. - 3.19 Rent Reviews.
-The Council has made good recent progress in using rent reviews to secure an increase in yields on the invest portfolio but the analysis13 at paragraphs 2.25-2.26 indicates there is scope for further improved returns in a number of locations and against some asset types.
-The Council will take a proactive approach to its rent reviews to address discrepancies in yields, recognising that local conditions and the Council's own role in the community will have a bearing on the extent to which additional income is secured. - 3.20 Below market rent.
-The Council currently offers below market rent on some of its investment portfolio assets to a range of public sector and 3rd sector organisations which collectively amount to £0.1M of annual income.
-While individual decisions have been taken deliberately by the Council over many years, the collective impact has never been recognised, and inconsistencies remain in the approach to public sector and 3rd sector partners as many other public and 3rd sector organisations pay full market rent.
-As a result, the Council will review its overall policy to ensure there is a coordinated approach to such decisions, and where possible ensure such organisations are supported from operational and community assets, so investment assets can be used for the purpose they were intended. - 3.21 Business Rates and Council Tax.
-Converting assets to support economic growth or housing development will increase income if the expected business rate retention or Council Tax returns outweigh any loss in revenue.
+The Council is pursuing a number of routes to do this: - 3.19 Rent Reviews.
+The Council has made good recent progress in using rent reviews to secure an increase in yields on the investment portfolio but the analysisat paragraphs 2.25-2.26 indicates there is scope for further improved returns in a number of locations and against some asset types.
+The Council will take a proactive approach to its rent reviews to address discrepancies in yields, recognising that local conditions and the Council's own role in the community will have a bearing on the extent to which additional income is secured.
+The Estates team will look to ensure that rents on investment assets are linked to the higher of current market rates or CPI increases.
+We will set an action plan for these to be incorporated into the Estates workload on a regular and planned basis. - 3.20 Below market rent.
+The Council currently offers below market rent on some of its investment portfolio assets to a range of public sector and 3rd sector organisations which collectively amount to approximately £0.1m of annual income as at March 2015.